andreaclemente96/AndreaClementeUrena/index.md

        <em>
         synthesis of bioplastics from cow’s milk
        </em>
        in Biology and Experimental Science Techniques.
-That same year, I took part in the
+That same year, I participated in
        <strong>
         Finde Científico
        </strong>